Harshita-coder916/ElevatoryLabs_task5/README.md

-# ElevateLabs_task5
+📘 ElevateLabs_Task5
+🔗 Task 5: SQL Joins – Ecommerce

-🔗 The task demonstrates all major JOIN types (INNER, LEFT, RIGHT, OUTER) using an extended Library Management System.
+This task demonstrates all major SQL JOIN types (INNER, LEFT, RIGHT, FULL OUTER) using a simplified E-commerce database system.

-It demonstrates how to combine related data from multiple tables using SQL JOINs.
-The LibraryDB2 schema was extended with a new Publishers table linked to the existing Books table.
+It shows how to combine related data from multiple tables using SQL JOINs.
+The EcommerceDB schema was extended by adding a new Vendors table, which is linked to the existing Orders table through a foreign key.

+🎯 Objective
-🎯 Objective: Learn to merge data from related tables Use INNER, LEFT, RIGHT, and FULL OUTER JOINs Understand relationships through foreign keys
+Learn how to merge data from related tables

+Use INNER, LEFT, RIGHT, and FULL OUTER JOINs

+Understand data relationships using foreign keys

 🛠 Tools Used
 MySQL Workbench

 🧱 Schema Extension
-A new table Publishers was added and linked to Books using a foreign key (publisher_id).
-Sample publishers were inserted and matched with existing books.
+A new table Vendors was created and linked to the Orders table using a foreign key (vendor_id).
+Sample vendor records were inserted and matched with existing orders.

 🔍 JOINs Demonstrated
-INNER JOIN: Show books with their publishers
+INNER JOIN: Show orders along with vendor information

-LEFT JOIN: Show all books, even without publishers RIGHT JOIN: Show all publishers, even those without books (MySQL only) FULL OUTER JOIN: Simulated using UNION (MySQL only)
+LEFT JOIN: Show all orders, including those without a vendor

+RIGHT JOIN: Show all vendors, including those without any orders (MySQL only)

+FULL OUTER JOIN: Simulated using UNION (MySQL only)

-✅ Outcome: Mastery of mergibg data
+✅ Outcome: Mastery of Merging Data
-Gained hands-on experience using all major SQL JOIN types Understood how to connect and retrieve data across normalized tables
+Gained hands-on experience with all key SQL JOIN types

+Learned how to connect and retrieve data across normalized e-commerce tables